GenericMappingTools/gmt/doc/rst/source/clear.rst

 .. _-N:

 **-N**
-    Find all the sub directories that need to be remove, but just list them to *stdout*, do **not** delete any files.
+    Find all the sub directories that need to be remove, but just print them to *stdout*, do **not** delete any files.

 .. |Add_-V| replace:: |Add_-V_links|